RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 Most of the functionalities of Google Colab occurs in cells.
 Cells are runnable blocks that either contain Text or Python Code.
 In normal compilers, you would have to run the whole file if you wanted to test a snippet of code.
-With runnable blocks, you can run individual cells without having to worry about the cells above or below it.
+With runnable blocks, you can run individual cells without worrying about the cells above or below it.
 Cells come into types: Text Cells and Code Cells.

 Text Cells
 ~~~~~~~~~~